andreea-alexandru/MPC-with-PHE/README.md

 The matrices and vectors for the Model Predictive Control formulation as in the paper have to be written in files in the folder Data, with the name having name-of-matrix_number-of-states_number-of-inputs_horizon.txt.

-The Paillier (and DGK for the two server case) keys should be written in files in the folder Keys.
-If this is not desired, the code has to be manually modified to generate them.
-The code will be updated soon to perform the check automatically.
+The Paillier (and DGK for the two server case) keys can be written in files in the folder Keys.
+If the files do not exist, the code will automatically generate the keys.

 The random coins for encryption and blinding can be pre-generated in order to save time in the online execution, and stored in a folder Randomness.
 At the moment, the code checks if files with random numbers of appropiate size exists, otherwise, it generates them from scratch.